 “A Welcoming Front Porch”

-Winthrop University’s story begins in the late 19th century with 21 students in a borrowed, one-room carriage house in Columbia, South Carolina, U.S. It was the vision of Columbia’s Superintendent of Schools David Bancroft Johnson at the time, who recognized a lack of professionally trained schoolteachers in his state.
+Winthrop University’s story begins in the late 19th century with 21 students in a borrowed, one-room carriage house in Columbia, South Carolina, U.S. It was the vision of Columbia’s Superintendent of Schools at the time, David Bancroft Johnson, who recognized a lack of professionally trained schoolteachers in his state.
 He believed a teacher training school was the answer, and brought that proposal to Robert C. Winthrop, a Massachusetts philanthropist and Chair of the Peabody Fund.
 The stars aligned with Winthrop sharing Johnson’s vision and securing the $1,500 needed to open the Winthrop Training School in 1886 with Johnson as founding president.

 Museum-quality exhibits in the university’s new Morgan-Holcombe Alumni Center at the Stewart House chronicle the university’s rich history, to the delight of those who lived some of its stories as well as those who are just discovering them—starting at the entrance hall in the house.